 Western Union and the follow-up, both released in the UK on Stateside,

-in April '67, but the Five Americans were
+during April '67, but the Five Americans were

 Sound of Love ( a US # 36), was released shortly afterwards, but Big